ossf/security-reviews/reviews/cri-o/crio.md

 ### Summary

 Open Source Technology Improvement Fund is thrilled to report the results of a security audit of CRI-O. CRI-O is an open source software (OSS) project that is an implementation of the Kubernetes Container Runtime Interface.
 It can run any OCI-compatible container, providing an enormous number of applications and environments.

-The primary security finding of the work is a single high-severity issue.
-A few minor issues were found as well, however, the Audit Team’s view from completing this engagement is that CRI-O is a well-written project that has a high level of security assurance.

 ### Details